open-telemetry/opentelemetry-js/doc/contributing/benchmark-tests.md

 ## Automatically running benchmark tests

-If you want your test to run automatically with every release (to track trend over time), register the new test file by requiring it in `test/performance/benchmark/index.js`.
+If you want your test to run automatically with every merge to main (to track trend over time), register the new test file by requiring it in `test/performance/benchmark/index.js`.

 Add the `test:bench` script in package.json, if the module does not contain it already.